 Better public health

-More money for our NHS
+More money for public services

 Demand the UK government act and support the legalisation and regulation of cannabis NOW.